 Building Your First Agent on FHIR

 - Pick one pattern.
-Start with SMART App if you need an interactive clinical tool.
+Start with the SMART App if you need an interactive clinical tool.
 Start with Event-Driven if you need background automation.
 Only use CDS Hooks if you need sub-500ms real-time alerting and your use case fits one of the standard hooks.

 - Get FHIR access.
 Stand up a FHIR R4 server (HAPI FHIR for open-source, or connect to your target EHR's sandbox).
 Load Synthea synthetic data for development.